macdougt/MLIntroduction/session-7/README.md

 we will use the [mnist](http://yann.lecun.com/exdb/mnist/) data set to train our model, keras already have a function to load this data set for you

-Let's define a function that will load the data, and scale it to [-1,1]
+Let's define a function that will load the data, and scale it to [-1,1]Â Â

 ~~~~{.python}
 from numpy import expand_dims